mastercomfig/mastercomfig/docs/customization/launch_options.md

     * **-freq x** : forces your refresh rate for when TF2 does not automatically detect it.
 For example, if you have a 144Hz monitor, x would be 144, for `-freq 144`
     * **-no_texture_stream** : disables texture streaming.
 Useful if you are on a powerful system not under video memory pressure.
     * **-autoconfig** : resets graphics quality to recommended for your hardware.
 Useful with the None Preset.
 Remove after first launch.
+    * **-noquicktime** : disables initializing Quicktime.
+If you use the replay rendering feature, do not use this.

 === "macOS"